Coca-Cola (KO)

 Coca-Cola Year-On-Year Volume Growth

-In Coca-Cola’s Q1 2025, sales volumes jumped 2% year on year.
-This result was an acceleration from its historical levels, certainly a positive signal.
+In Coca-Cola’s Q3 2025, sales volumes jumped 1% year on year.
+This result was in line with its historical levels.

 7. Gross Margin & Pricing Power

 Coca-Cola has best-in-class unit economics for a consumer staples company, enabling it to invest in areas such as marketing and talent to grow its brand.
-As you can see below, it averaged an elite 60.5% gross margin over the last two years.
-That means for every $100 in revenue, only $39.51 went towards paying for raw materials, production of goods, transportation, and distribution.
+As you can see below, it averaged an elite 61.1% gross margin over the last two years.
+That means Coca-Cola only paid its suppliers $38.89 for every $100 in revenue.
 Coca-Cola Trailing 12-Month Gross Margin

-This quarter, Coca-Cola’s gross profit margin was 62.6%, in line with the same quarter last year and exceeding analysts’ estimates by 1%.
-On a wider time horizon, Coca-Cola’s full-year margin has been trending up over the past 12 months, increasing by 1 percentage points.
-If this move continues, it could suggest better unit economics due to some combination of stable to improving pricing power and input costs (such as raw materials).
+Coca-Cola produced a 61.5% gross profit margin in Q3, in line with the same quarter last year.
+On a wider time horizon, Coca-Cola’s full-year margin has been trending up over the past 12 months, increasing by 1.3 percentage points.
+If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 8. Operating Margin